Allergies and Tinnitus: How Are They Connected?

 Patient using nasal spray to treat allergies and tinnitus

-The best treatment options managing allergies and tinnitus is to first be sure of the cause; is it Eustachian tube dysfunction or is it the migraine process?
-Effective ways to treat allergy-associated tinnitus include:
+The best treatment options managing allergies and tinnitus is to first be sure of the cause; is it allergies and Eustachian tube dysfunction or is it the migraine process?
+Effective ways to treat allergy-associated tinnitus will depend on the answer to this question.

 Allergy Management: If you've determined that allergies are causing the tinnitus, you should start to identify and avoid allergens whenever possible and use allergy medication or immunotherapy to relieve congestion.
 The best allergy medicine for tinnitus is probably nasal corticosteroids like Flonase.
 If this fails to relieve your allergic rhinitis, consulting with an allergist to evaluate your immune system may be appropriate, especially if you have asthma, sinus infections, or recurrent ear infections.
 You should also start to suspect a migraine-like process as the culprit for the tinnitus, rather than allergies.

 Eustachian Tube Treatment: First, determine if you have Eustachian tube dysfunction rather than “aural fullness”.
 This may require a physical exam with an ENT or a tympanogram test.
 If Eustachian tube problems are confirmed, you can try techniques nasal decongestants, nasal corticosteroids, or eustachian tube exercises.
 Home remedies like chewing gum or yawning may help the tubes to open.
-In severe cases, an ENT specialist may recommend the placement of ear tubes or a procedure to use a balloon to dilate the tube through the back of the nasal passages.
+In severe cases, an ENT specialist may recommend the placement of ear tubes or a ballon dilation procedure.
 However, if your eardrums are working fine according to your ENT, it may represent aural fullness and migraine.

 Migraine Management: If your tinnitus symptoms do not respond to typical allergy treatment, you should suspect a migraine-like process is to blame.
 You can adopt migraine management strategies, including certain medications, adequate sleep, hydration, and dietary changes.
 This strategy is most appropriate for those who have normal functioning eustachian tubes, an indication that the migraine process is behind the tinnitus and allergies.
 Remember, aural fullness can look exactly like Eustachian tube dysfunction.
 It will not respond to allergy treatment, but it will respond to migraine treatment.